Aesculap EANS Research Prize 2020

 These awards are for research work relevant to the field of neuroscience; one award is for best clinical research paper, and one is for best laboratory research paper.

-Submissions for the 2019 Aesculap EANS Research Prize are now closed.
+Submission for the 2020 Aesculap EANS Research Prize is closed.

-The deadline for submissions was 30th November 2018.
+The deadline for submissions is 10th December 2019.